cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ## Technical Specification

-This specification depends on correctness of the `Wasm Client code` in context of consensus algorithm of its target `blockchain`, as well as correct instantiation of `Wasm Client`.
+This specification depends on the correct instantiation of the `Wasm client` and is decoupled from any specific implementation of the target `blockchain` consensus algorithm.

 ### Client state